 Is Chiswick a Nice Area to Live?

 A favourite with many celebrities, this leafy suburb proves that living on the edges of London doesn’t mean you have to miss out on the best that the city has to offer.
 It’s a beautiful town with a village feel and has plenty of green areas — the opposite of what you might expect from industrial, concrete London.
-Chiswick House is a particular highlight, with its gorgeous gardens making it the perfect place to take the dog, and the kids, for a walk.
+Chiswick House and Gardens is a particular highlight, with its gorgeous gardens making it the perfect place to take the dog, and the kids, for a walk.
 It also has all the amenities you could want, with outstanding schools, plenty of shops and homely, welcoming pubs and eateries, yet its excellent travel links mean the excitement of central London is just a short train ride away.

 It’s not just the people and overall atmosphere of Chiswick that make it such a nice place to live; it also boasts some stunning sights, especially from the Victorian homes that sit beside the River Thames.

-Schools in Chiswick
+Primary and Secondary Schools in Chiswick

 West London also boasts a number of independent schools with excellent reputations, including St Paul’s School in Barnes SW13, less than a mile from Chiswick, and Godolphin and Latymer, in Hammersmith W6.